 Best Calf Exercises for Women: Good Routines, Great Results

 Most women focus on their upper legs and skip working their lower legs.
 But, don’t!
 Toned calf muscles will strengthen your legs, give them the definition you want, and give them more shape to make your legs look even longer.
-It’s time to carve out a set of sexy calves at the gym.
+It’s time to carve out a set of sexy calves at the gym with our best calf exercises.

 How to Get Toned, Lean Calves